rddtw099999/Smart-Healthy-Loss-Weight_APP/README.md

 > 3. Plot sound wave which received from device
 > 4. Export RAW text data which received from device for analysis
 > 5. Show time ,received data count and sample rate
->
+> 6. Sample Rate up to 4000sps with low missing rate

-Those functions might be provided
+Those functions may be provided in the future
 > 1. Running machine learning models
 > 2. Estimate satiety
 > 3. Show Short-Time Fourier transfer graph